hashicorp/packer/website/source/docs/provisioners/powershell.html.md

 Type: `powershell`

 The PowerShell Packer provisioner runs PowerShell scripts on Windows machines.
 It assumes that the communicator in use is WinRM.
+However, the provisioner can work equally well (with a few caveats) when combined with the SSH communicator.
+See the [section below](/docs/provisioners/powershell.html#combining-the-powershell-provisioner-with-the-ssh-communicator) for details.

 ## Basic Example